How to fix hard disk controller failure

 Hard drive not connected properly

 Verify that the cables are properly connected to the back of the hard drive.
-All hard drives will have at least two cables connected to the back of the drive.
-Verify that the power cable is connected as well as the Interface cable.
+All hard drives have at least two cables connected to the back of the drive.
+Verify that the power cable is connected as well as the interface cable.
 Note: the interface cable must also be connected in the correct direction.
-Users who have IDE/EIDE hard drives, pin one (red or blue edge of the cable) will usually point towards the power connection.
+Users who have IDE/EIDE hard drives, pin one (red or blue edge of the cable) points towards the power connection.